KerstinVerena/cthulhumythosquiz/README.md

 The following picutures are used under the CC Attribution-ShareAlike 3.0 Unported License(https://creativecommons.org/licenses/by-sa/3.0/deed.en):

-"The Unholy Worship" by Gwabryel's, Source: (http://gwabryel.blogspot.de/2008/05/unholy-worship-from-lovecrafts-text.html)
+"The Unholy Worship" by Gwabryel, Source: (http://gwabryel.blogspot.de/2008/05/unholy-worship-from-lovecrafts-text.html)

 "Spawn of the Stars" by Sofyan Syarief, Source: (https://www.artstation.com/artwork/8ordn)